-1. Bogotá's bicycle transport system
+Bogotá's bicycle transport system

-Bogotá's bicycle transport system satisfies mobility needs and facilitates access to city services using a sustainable mode of transport.
-Within this system, bicycle users interact with other road agents, such as pedestrians, motorised vehicles, and other active transport vehicles, on a mixed-use road network and the bicycle path network.
-The system incorporates rules for using the infrastructure; and regulators who enforce the correct use of the system and can modify the infrastructure and its rules.
-Through its use and regulation, stakeholders seek to satisfy the needs of bicycle users and improve the condition of it to generate more trips in this mode.
+In Bogotá's bicycle transport system bicycle users interact with other road agents, such as pedestrians, motorised vehicles and other active transport vehicles, on a mixed-use road network and the bicycle path network.
+The system performance is the result of the dynamic interaction of a physical infrastructure, a set of rules for using the infrastructure, and decisions made by regulators that enforce the correct use of the system and can modify the infrastructure and its rules.
+Through its use and regulation, different stakeholders seek to satisfy the needs of bicycle users and improve their conditions to generate more trips in this mode.
+Appendix A shows the description of the system's missional activities through the TASCOI tool [6].